Manning irrigation - frequently asked questions

 A: Many different farms in the Manning River catchment irrigate, including dairy and beef producers and citrus and vegetable growers.
 Some farms irrigate almost all year round; some small ‘hobby’ farms irrigate only for a few days every year.
-There are some 180 irrigation license holders along the rivers and creeks which make up the Manning catchment but only a relatively small number (perhaps 30 or so) are irrigating regularly throughout the year.
+There are some 180 irrigation licence holders along the rivers and creeks which make up the Manning catchment but only a relatively small number (perhaps 30 or so) are irrigating regularly throughout the year.

 Q: Why is irrigation necessary?

 A: Irrigation helps fill the ‘gap’ between rainfall events.
 Historically, most of the Manning’s rainfall occurs in February-April (sometimes in damagingly heavy falls).
-In Spring, when pastures and many crops are demanding water to thrive, it is often dry and Summers can be very hot and dry, so established pastures and crops can be damaged if they cannot be given a supplementary ‘drink’ with irrigation.
+In spring, when pastures and many crops are demanding water to thrive, it is often dry and summers can be very hot and dry, so established pastures and crops can be damaged if they cannot be given a supplementary ‘drink’ with irrigation.

 Q: What types of irrigation systems are used in the Manning?

 A: Different farms use very different irrigation systems.
 You might see ‘travelling’ irrigators, which comprise a big ‘gun’ on a frame winching itself along a steel cable anchored at one end of a paddock.
 Or ‘bikeshift’, low-pressure sprays close to the ground and moved in a star pattern using motor bikes.
 Sometimes aluminium pipes are laid out end-to-end; these have spray nozzles along one side.
 ‘Lateral’ and ‘pivot’ irrigators have large frames from which are hung many individual spray nozzles; they are self-propelled along the width of a paddock (‘lateral’) or in circles (‘pivot’).
 Citrus and vegetable growers and others use drip irrigation techniques.